Your SEO is Perfect, So What the Heck?

 Some WordPress themes don’t allow for title tags, which will make the site impossible to rank.
 Widgets and other add-ons can break the internal linking – killing your ranking.

 Be sure to implement a theme and CMS that is set up for optimization.
 Don’t add too many plugins to save time, since they’ll just slow down the site.

 Particularly competitive verticals, your competitors can also be a threat to your SEO.
 As a result, some hostile actors (competitors, corrupt agencies, or even ex-employees) could attempt to harm your site and your efforts by hijacking your backlinks.

 One of the most common methods of “negative SEO” is to send “spammy” backlinks to your website to harm your healthy backlink profile.
 This might include buying a ton of low-quality links and sending them right away, showing an unnatural link velocity, which Google doesn’t like to see.

 Another, similar method is to buy and send links to your site that are ultra-low-quality, like links from online gambling or adult-oriented websites.

 Fortunately, negative SEO tactics like this can be dealt with.
 It’s crucial to be aware of what sites are linking to yours, and to check your backlinks regularly.
 Simply run a report using SEO tools like AHREFs, Majestic, or others (there are tons of great options out there), and identify any harmful links pointing to your site.
 To remove them, you can either:

 • Contact the site’s webmaster and request that the link to your site be removed

 • If direct efforts don’t work, collect all of the backlinks you’d like removed, put them in Google’s preferred disavow format, and submit them to Google.

 In this case, vigilance is key.
-While you can’t stop someone from linking to your site (or someone maliciously buying links to send to your site), you can get them removed by Google if the links are suspect.
+Because you can’t stop someone from linking to your site (or someone maliciously buying links to send to your site), you can get them removed by Google if the links are suspect.